GAME DEVELOPMENT PROPOSAL

 I will use interactive cut-scenes at certain parts throughout the game where the player has to push

-certain button to active the switch in both temples.
+a certain button to active the switch in both temples.

 CHARACTERS: